aws-samples/scp-alternative-solution/README.md

 Please refer to branch `release-1.0` for the code snippest used in [the Chinese blog post](https://aws.amazon.com/cn/blogs/china/scp-alternative-based-on-iam-permission-boundaries/).

-For any new deployments, please refer to `master` branch.
+For any new deployments, please refer to `main` branch.

 Please read the [Limitation](#limitation) about the solution before deploying to your production environment.